Single-quasiparticle eigenstate thermalization: Introduction

 The emergence of quantum chaos in single-particle systems is nowadays a well established concept.
 Inspired by some early contributions such as Berry's conjecture for the structure of chaotic wavefunctions~\cite{berry_77} and the quantum chaos conjecture for the statistics of Hamiltonian eigenvalues~\cite{casati_valzgris_80, bohigas_giannoni_84}, signatures of chaos were detected in various physical systems~\cite{stoeckmann_99, haake_gnutzmann_18, dalessio_kafri_16, borgonovi_izrailev_16}.
 In the context of quadratic lattice Hamiltonians, such as the Anderson model, a comparison of single-particle spectral statistics with random matrix theory predictions served as one of the key tools for a detection of chaos and its breakdown at the localization transition~\cite{shklovskii_shapiro_93, hofstetter_schreiber_93, tarquini_biroli_17, suntajs_prosen_21, sierant_lewenstein_22, garciamata_martin_22, suntajs_prosen_23}.

 Recent works have established a broad characterization of single-particle chaos in quadratic systems beyond single-particle spectral statistics~\cite{lydzba_rigol_21, lydzba_zhang_21, ulcakar_vidmar_22}.
-For example, closed form expressions for the average many-body eigenstate entanglement entropies of these systems were introduced~\cite{Lydzba_2020, lydzba_rigol_21} (see also~\cite{bianchi_hackal_21, bianchi_hackl_22}), and the validity of eigenstate thermalization in single-particle eigenstates was established~\cite{lydzba_zhang_21, ulcakar_vidmar_22}.
+For example, closed-form expressions for the average many-body eigenstate entanglement entropies of these systems were introduced~\cite{Lydzba_2020, lydzba_rigol_21} (see also~\cite{bianchi_hackal_21, bianchi_hackl_22}), and the validity of eigenstate thermalization in single-particle eigenstates was established~\cite{lydzba_zhang_21, ulcakar_vidmar_22}.
 Quadratic Hamiltonians that comply with these properties were named {\it quantum-chaotic quadratic} Hamiltonians~\cite{lydzba_rigol_21}.

+We note that the single-particle eigenstate thermalization refers to the statistical properties of matrix elements of observables in single-particle eigenstates, and does not imply thermalization of quadratic Hamiltonians.
+Since generic single-particle states have broad distributions of single-particle energies and there is no clear definition of the microcanonical ensemble for a single-particle system, in this work we do not attempt to make any relation of the single-particle eigenstate thermalization with the thermalization of a single-particle system.

-Perhaps the most important aspect of single-particle eigenstate thermalization is its relevance for quantum dynamics of many-body states.
-Specifically, it has been shown that the validity of single-particle eigenstate thermalization guarantees equilibration of observables after quantum quenches~\cite{lydzba_mierzejewski_23}.
+Perhaps the most important aspect of single-particle eigenstate thermalization ansatz is its relevance for quantum dynamics of many-body states.
+We note that this ansatz does not imply thermalization of quadratic systems with a non-vanishing particle density.
+However, it has been shown that its validity guarantees equilibration of observables after quantum quenches~\cite{lydzba_mierzejewski_23}.
 Equilibration of observables in quadratic systems~\cite{Gramsch_2012, Ziraldo_2012, Ziraldo_2013, He_2013, wright_rigol_14, Gluza_2016, Gluza_2019, murthy19} represents a necessary condition to establish the agreement between their long time averages and the generalized Gibbs ensemble predictions~\cite{gge, vidmar16}.

 It should be emphasized that the validity of single-particle eigenstate thermalization has so far only be established in quadratic systems with the particle number conservation, i.e., with the U(1) symmetry.
 The single-particle description of general (i.e., particle number nonconserving) quadratic Hamiltonians is commonly described in terms of quasiparticles or quasiholes created on the top of some vacuum state~\cite{Sato_2017,Kinnunen_2018}.
 However, this vacuum state typically consists of states with many bare fermions, and hence it represents a many-body state.
 An open question is then to establish the analog of single-particle eigenstate thermalization in general quadratic Hamiltonians.